BrownDSI/EnvSetupLab-stencil/README.md

 ```

 ```
-# Use %debug to find out what is wrong
+# Execute this cell, use %debug to find out what is wrong

 %debug
 ```